Single Procurement Document (SPD)

 Don'ts

-Select only the questions that are relevant to the procurement exercise Add any questions to the SPD
+Select only the questions that are relevant and proportionate to the procurement exercise Add any questions to the SPD

 Set your minimum standards and requirements upfront Set minimum standard too high

-What do I need to do if the bidder is relying on other parties?
+What do I need to do if the bidder is relying on other parties or is using a sub-contractor?

-Where the bidder is relying on other parties to meet the selection criteria, you should request a separate SPD (Scotland) response from each party being relied on.
+Where the bidder is relying on other parties to meet the selection criteria for example as part of a consortium or is using a sub-contractor, you should request a separate SPD response from each party being relied on.

 These parties should complete the exclusion criteria section of the SPD and whichever selection questions, the main bidder is relying on them for.

-This should be evaluated alongside the main bidders SPD.
+The responses should be evaluated alongside the main bidders SPD response.

-Where a party meets the mandatory grounds for the exclusion, you must require that the main bidder to replaces them.
+Where a party meets the mandatory grounds for exclusion you must require that the main bidder to replaces them.

-Where there are discretionary grounds for the exclusion you may require them to be replaced.
-This should be considered on a case by case basis, taking into account the various circumstances of the procurement exercise.
+Where there are discretionary grounds for exclusion you may require the bidder(s) to be replaced.
+This should be considered on a case-by-case basis, taking into account the various circumstances of the procurement exercise.

 How Do I Shortlist Using the SPD?

-Shortlisting in the SPD allows a buyer to rank responses and this is mainly done within the Technical and Professional Ability section.
-This will allow buyers to determine who should be shortlisted and who should be taken forward into the next stage of the procurement exercise.
+Shortlisting in the SPD allows a buyer to rank responses.
+This should be done within the Technical and Professional Ability section Ranking responses will allow you to determine who should be shortlisted and taken forward to the next stage of the procurement exercise.

 SPD and Care and Support Services

-In the case of Care and Support Services, the mandatory selection grounds (regulation 8 of Procurement (Scotland) Regulations 2016) must be applied to all procurements.
-An organisation can also choose to apply the discretionary exclusion grounds and selection criteria and can also choose to use the SPD (Scotland) for this purpose without amending the questions, and it is a matter of best practice to do so.
+In the case of Care and Support Services, the mandatory exclusion grounds (regulation 8 of Procurement (Scotland) Regulations 2016) must be applied to all procurements.
+An organisation can also choose to apply the discretionary exclusion grounds and selection criteria.
+It is best practice to use the SPD for this purpose.

 Global Question for all Selection Criteria